dmbarbour/awelon/AboutAO.md

 Words in AO are very flexible in their structure, restricted only to enable easy parsing and printing:

-* words cannot start with `:`, `%`, `-`, or a digit
+* words cannot start with `%`, `-`, or a digit
 * words cannot contain `"`, `[`, `]`, `(`, `|`, `)`
-* words cannot contain whitespace or control characters
+* words cannot contain C0 or C1 control characters, SP, or DEL.

 Other than that, words are generally allowed.
-A programming environment might encourage a few extra constraints (e.g. so words can be used in URLs), or might unify or normalize some words.
+A specific programming environment might encourage a few extra constraints (e.g. so words can be used in URLs), or might unify or normalize some words, or may add a new class of pseudo-words.
 But most words should be allowed.

-### Structural, Type-Directed Editing

-AO's syntax supports flat textual representation, but structured and type-driven editing is both feasible and should be pursued.
-Programs may be given 'holes' that the editor can help fill with short sequences of words and literals.
-For many use-cases, edit-time search and auto-completion is a better option than use of ambiguous definitions.

-Also, a useful feature would be some zoomability or progressive disclosure.
-Words that aren't very semantically relevant, such as pure data plumbing, can perhaps be shrunk or faded or replaced with an icon that can be expanded by anyone interested.
+Developers are permitted to use unicode whitespace outside the Latin-1 and control ranges, though it may lead to printing issues.

+### Flat Namespace

+AO doesn't use the traditional concept of modules with imports and exports.
+AO has only words with definitions in a flat, global namespace.
+The association between a word and its definition is implicit in the programming environment: *there is no syntax to define a word*.
+The set of words associated with an AO environment is called the dictionary.

+AO forbids recursive definitions.
+The dictionary must be acyclic.

+A flat namespace has many advantages, including:

+* no boiler-plate import/export management
+* users learn words not projects, uniform meaning
+* easier integration and communication across projects
+* collisions useful for discovery, reuse, knowledge sharing
+* conflicts resolved, not avoided: dense namespace, terse code

+However, a flat namespace be annoying in cases where we desire to use the same word with different meaning for different frameworks or DSLs.

+My suggestion is to shift the jargons problem to the programming environment: words related to a framework might be given a common prefix or suffix, but an editor could substitute use of color, icons, or similar when rendering.
+Similarly, auto-complete could present words using the rendered form.
+The word `doc.foo` might be presented as a brown-colored `foo` prefixed by a book icon.

+But I don't want to undermine the benefits of a flat namespace.
+Developers should be seeking to create reusable software components; even toplevel projects might be reusable microservices or widgets.
+Long term, I want a rich dictionary with hundreds of thousands of words (perhaps fifty thousand common words) that people can use to quickly build small but useful programs.

-### Words for Documentation and Metamodels
+### Documentation and Environment Extension

 AO does not have a syntax for comments.

 Documentation for an AO word is expressed by defining another AO word.
-For example, if we have a word `foo`, we might document it by defining `foo.doc`.
-The definition of `foo.doc` would construct a document.
+For example, if we have a word `foo`, we might document it by defining `doc.foo`.
 The programming environment will understand the naming convention, and may present or link the documentation together with the word.

-Modeling documentation in this manner enables reuse, templates and frameworks, rich formatting with figures and graphs, development of interactive or hypertext documentation.
+The documentation is not plain text.
+It is AO code, a small program that constructs a document.
+Modeling documentation in this manner simplifies reuse, templates and frameworks, rich formatting with figures and graphs, development of interactive or hypertext documentation.
 It also avoids the challenge of maintaining documentation when refactoring or optimizing code or when using a projectional editor.

 A similar philosophy also applies for automatic testing (`test.xyzzy`), asserting equational laws, optimizer suggestions in form of rewrite, IDE plugins or extensions, and live services (`service.foo`).
 In general, a few naming conventions with AO definitions can go a very long way while staying with a simple dictionary concept.

 *NOTE:* Words can also be learned by a good REPL, automatic visualization, tests and examples of use, discovery of words through refactoring.
 Potentially, we can construct a 'thesaurus' through analysis of structure and sentiment.
 Documentation should be understood to augment these other approaches, not replace them, and a good programming environment will present these features together with documentation.
 Many words won't require much documentation. *The primary didactic mechanism in AO should be showing, not telling.*

+### Structural, Type-Directed Editing

+AO's syntax supports flat textual representation, but structured and type-driven editing is both feasible and should be pursued.
+Programs may be given 'holes' that the editor can help fill with short sequences of words and literals.
+For many use-cases, edit-time search and auto-completion is a better option than use of ambiguous definitions.

+Also, a useful feature would be some zoomability or progressive disclosure.
+Words that aren't very semantically relevant, such as pure data plumbing, can perhaps be shrunk or faded or replaced with an icon that can be expanded by anyone interested.

 ## Standard Environment